eduardoleao052/Transformer-from-scratch/README.md

 - Note: The training is by default implemented to detect CUDA availability, and run on CUDA if found.
 - To run, install the necessary requirements and a text corpus (any text you wish to replicate, .txt format).
 - Please download your text file in the data directory.

+### Build the Model
+- To customize the model layers, go into `config.py` and edit the `model_layers` dictionary.
+- Each layer takes as arguments the input and output sizes.
+- You may chose among the following layers:
+  - `Embedding` (turns input indexes into vectors)
+  - `TemporalDense` (simple fully-connected layer)
+  - `RNN` (Recurrent Neural Network layer)
+  - `RNNBlock` (RNN + TemporalDense with residual connections)
+  - `LSTM` (Long Short Term Memory layer)
+  - `TemporalSoftmax` (returns probabilities for next generated character)
+- Note: the first layer must be a `Embedding` layer with input size equals `vocab_size`.
+- Note: the last layer must be a `TemporalSoftmax` layer with the previous layer's output size equals `vocab_size`.

 ### Pretraining
 - To pretrain a RNN on language modeling (predicting next character), first go into `config.py` and chose the necessary arguments.
 - In the `training_params` dictionary, choose: